hjrdave/get-treble-gsm/src/posts/api-docs/advanced/scoping-stores.md

 const ScopedStore = createStore([], { context: Context });
 ```

-The Store is now a scoped Store! 😸
+The Store is now a Scoped Store! 😸

 ### Create Scoped useTreble Hook

-Now that a scoped Store is set up, a custom `useTreble` hook must be created.
+Now that a Scoped Store is set up, a custom `useTreble` hook must be created.
 This hook will only subscribe to this Store.

 Import the `useTreble` hook into `Store.js`.
 ```javascript